buddhist-uni/buddhist-uni.github.io/_courses/function.md

 - Along with the Buddha's own words on the subject, as compiled by Bhikkhu Nyanamoli.

-I recommend reading Nyanamoli’s anthology before Bhikkhu Bodhi’s analysis.
-This way, you'll get a taste of the original teachings followed closely by its elucidation.
-You might even bounce back and forth between the two like this:
+I recommend reading MN 117 first as a preview, then reading Nyanamoli’s anthology section-by-section alongside Bhikkhu Bodhi’s analysis.
+This way, you'll get a taste of the original teachings followed closely by their elucidation:
+1. MN 117
 1. Bodhi: Preface
 2. Nyanamoli: What is the Dhamma? –> The Truth of Cessation
 3. Bodhi: Part 1 (The Way to the End of Suffering)